How it works

 This operation is similar to the authorisation operation, however, we return a signed JWT of the transaction.
 This JWT can be stored and used to prove that the transaction occurred and was authorised by the user.

-To learn more about this operation, see the Signature API in our MobileID API reference documentation.
+To learn more about this operation, see the MobileID signature API in our ReuseID API reference documentation.

 Device operation endpoints